julio-am/screenplay-editor/README.md

 ## Usage

+* The python parser relies on data.xml, so to view a different play, change the specified play in parser.py to any xml file in the app/assets folder.
+* To import a new play, download the XML from the Folger Digital Library and put it into the app/assets folder.
 * To jump to a section of the play, click on a scene or act on the floating navigation bar on the right.
 If you don't want the navigation bar, you can click on the Navigation tab.
 * To strike through a line of the play, click on that line.
 If it does not work, rerun to localhost:3000 and try again.
 * Sometimes the back button makes everything break.

-* The python parser relies on data.xml, so to view a different play, you need to download the xml for the play you would like and add it to the directory.
+* To toggle between Edit mode on or off, click the "Edit" button in the top navigation bar.

 ## Contributing